 Keep in mind that I am NOT an attorney, so this blog post should not to be construed as me giving legal advice to anyone.
 I am simply sharing my experience about what happened in this case.
 Furthermore, you should only take similar action in cases like this after consulting with your own attorney.
 And you should also be aware that if you make it a habit to tell OSHA to get a warrant, they could obtain an anticipatory warrant before they come to your site to inspect.
 Also, there are situations where OSHA would not be required to get a warrant to conduct an inspection of your operations; this could include when a general contractor working at a construction site or a host employer at a military base grant OSHA access to inspect at their site where your employees happen to be working.

 Have you or anyone you know of ever told an OSHA compliance officer they had to get a warrant to inspect?
 If so, why did you/they choose to do that?
 And how did that work out?
-If you would like to share your experience or if you have any comments you’d like to share about this topic, click the Contact Us link in the menu bar at the top of this page and tell us what you think.
+If you would like to share your experience or if you have any comments you’d like to share about this topic, scroll down to the “Comments” section of this post.
 We also offer you an opportunity to learn more about OSHA and their policies via our advanced online “Introduction to OSHA” course.
 And last but not least, I encourage you to Share this Blog post with others in your Network who could benefit from reading this information.
+Thanks – Curtis